kskn1/aql-vim/README.md

 # aql-vim
-A simple syntax highlighting for AQL (ArangoDB Query Language).
+A simple vim syntax highlighting config for AQL (ArangoDB Query Language).

+I could point you to the emacs one, but if you're here why would you want or need to go there?

 ### Installation
 Place aql.vim into your vim folder, usually: `~/.vim/syntax/`